tavinus/pdfScale/README.md

-             Creates a background with a RGB color setting on PDF scaling Must be quoted into a single parameter as in "100 100 200" RGB numbers are integers between 0 and 255 (255 122 50) --dry-run, --simulate
+             Creates a background with a RGB color setting on PDF scaling Must be quoted into a single parameter as in "100 100 200" RGB numbers are integers between 0 and 255 (255 122 50) --newpdf    Uses the -dNEWPDF flag in the GS Call (deprecated in new versions of GS) --dry-run, --simulate
              Just simulate execution.
 Will not run ghostscript --print-gs-call, --gs-call